simbo1905/csvdiff2csvsql/README.md

 m,n,2
 ```

-Note that the modifed query shows each changed line from the first file followed by the new line in the second file.
+Note that the modifed queries shows each changed line from the first file followed by the new line in the second file.